 - Only three stories have moved on to deployment.

-- Developers and analysts work on three stories, as testers are unable to take the developers’ output and test the same.
+- Developers and analysts work on three stories, as testers cannot take the developers’ output and test the same.

-- Work gets piled up, leaving developers and analysts and the project manager, in a fix.
+- In this situation, work piles up at the testers’ end.
+Work gets piled up, leaving developers, analysts, and the project manager in a fix.

 The analysts and developers may now simply be twiddling their thumbs!
 Or their manager might realize they are idle and reallocate them to another project, where a similar situation may arise.
-So there are two projects that are now stuck at the testing phase!
+So two projects are now stuck in the testing phase!

-The problems in such a situation are not hard to see.
-What is the point in developing ten stories (or bits of software) when they aren’t going to be tested any time soon?
+The problems in such a situation are relatively easy to see.
+What point does it serve to develop ten stories (or bits of software) when they aren’t tested soon?

 Now, on to the Kanban method.

 The Kanban method is an extremely simple concept.
-It follows a simple logic of using a “pull method” to removing the bottlenecks first, and limiting the Works in Progress (WIPs) for better work processes.
+It follows a simple logic of using a “pull method” to remove the bottlenecks first and limiting the Works in Progress (WIPs) for better work processes.

-In its simplest form, Kanban, literally, “visual board” helps by “pulling” items off a to-do list, rather than working with timelines.
-The Kanban method helps in identifying the bottlenecks so that the process flow is better managed.
+In its simplest form, Kanban, literally “visual board,” helps by “pulling” items off a to-do list rather than working with timelines.
+The Kanban method helps identify the bottlenecks to manage the process flow better.

-A basic Kanban board has a list of tasks to be done, tasks in progress, and tasks completed.
+A basic Kanban board lists tasks to be done, jobs in progress, and completed tasks.

-In software management, however, the tasks can be a bit more complex.
 Most Agile projects have a similar board as well.
-In a Kanban board, the stages of the deployment are clearly marked, along with a number for each column.
-This number represents the maximum number of tasks, or stories, a particular step can handle.
+However, the tasks can be more complex in software management.
+In a Kanban board, you mark the stages of the deployment, along with a number for each column.
+This number represents the maximum number of tasks, or stories, a certain step can handle.

-Our example on a Kanban board would look something like this, at the beginning of the second week.
-This means that developers and analysts will not work on the optimal number of stories that week.
-It would be obvious that work is getting piled up at the tester’s end.
+Our example on a Kanban board looks like this at the beginning of the second week.
+It means developers and analysts will not work on the optimal number of stories that week.
+Work is getting piled up at the tester’s end.
 And organizations can ensure that teams work together to get the testing done.
-Alternatively, they can look at other models of process flow so that this doesn’t happen.
+Alternatively, they can look at other process flow models to avoid this.

-When projects are handled through the Kanban system, there is less scope for work getting piled up.
-Stories are taken up according to the maximum bandwidth available.
+When handling projects through the Kanban system, the scope for work to get piled up reduces.
+Teams take up stories according to the maximum bandwidth available.

-In a typical Kanban set up, work will be taken up according to the available bandwidth, and work will be pulled in by teams, so that they are always at maximum capacity.
-The system also allows for a fast track, for tasks which are urgent, so that they move through the board with minimum effort.
+In a typical Kanban setup, teams pull in work according to the available bandwidth, ensuring that they always operate at maximum capacity.
+The system also allows for a fast track for urgent tasks so that they move through the board with minimum effort.

 Take a look at this Kanban board.

-It is clear that all steps are operating at maximum efficiency.
-And the task that is on the “Fast Track” is also accounted for.
+All steps are operating at maximum efficiency.
+The task on the “Fast Track” is also taken into account.

 Kanban is by no means the only method used to increase efficiency by limiting WIP.
-There are other systems that achieve the same result—for instance, CONWIP (Constant Works in Progress) and DBR (Drum-Buffer-Rope) systems, which are primarily meant for manufacturing industries.
+Other systems achieve the same result—for instance, CONWIP (Constant Works in Progress) and DBR (Drum-Buffer-Rope) systems, primarily meant for manufacturing industries.

 How is Kanban Different from Agile Methodologies?